abedinmushfiqul/1234567_SP2020_CSE373_Final/Midterm/Question 1/README.md

-# Designated space for answering Question 1 for Final.
+# **Designated space for answering Question 1 for Midterm.**

-#Handwritten Question instructions:
+## _Handwritten Question instructions:_

 1) If this file is under Question 1 folder Create a PDF consisting of the JPEG images of the pages for Question 1.

 Note:
 Total size of the PDF should not exceed more than 1MB.
-If PDF Size exceeds 1MB, Go to the following Link:https://www.ilovepdf.com/compress_pdf ; and then compress your PDF to make it under 1MB.
+If PDF Size exceeds 1MB, Go to the following Link: [PDF Compressor](https://www.ilovepdf.com/compress_pdf) ; and then compress your PDF to make it under 1MB.

 2) Your PDF name should be SP2020_CSE373_Final_Q1_1234567.pdf where 1234567 is your 7 digit student ID, and if this is under Question 1 folder.

 If your 7 digit student ID is 1121341 and this is under Question 3 folder, then the PDF name should be SP2020_CSE373_Final_Q3_1121341.pdf

-#Coding Question Instructions:
+## Coding Question Instructions:

 1) Create one single Java file named SP2020_CSE373_Final_Q1_1234567.java where 1234567 is your 7 digit student ID, and if this is under Question 1 folder.